Contact clerking team

 Information and Media

-In his information law practice, David advises in respect of regulatory matters involving the Information Commissioner's Office (ICO) and acts in private law data protection claims in the civil courts and public law judicial review claims in the Administrative Court.
-David appears before the First-tier Tribunal and Upper Tribunal in Freedom of Information Act (FOIA) appeals.
+In his information law practice, David advises in respect of regulatory matters involving the Information Commissioner's Office and acts in private law data protection claims in the civil courts and public law judicial review claims in the Administrative Court.
+David appears before the First-tier Tribunal and Upper Tribunal in Freedom of Information Act appeals.

 Cases of note: